f20500909/fastMapper/readme.md

 ## What to do next ?

- it not only support biamap . it will support vector map like svg  i am doing this!
+ it not only support bitmap . it will support vector map like svg . i am doing this!

 ## How it work ?